Air quality worsens in India's capital despite government efforts

-New Delhi is the world's most polluted mega-city and as a result, the average life span is down by more than 10 years, the University of Chicago's Energy Policy Institute said in August, adding that India was responsible for about 59% of the world's increase in pollution since 2013.
+New Delhi is the world's most polluted mega-city and as a result, the average life span is down by more than 10 years, the University of Chicago's Energy Policy Institute said in August, adding that India was responsible for about 59 per cent of the world's increase in pollution since 2013.

 "Delhi is facing the worst pollution levels of this season and the situation is unlikely to improve for the next few days," said a senior official at the according to the Ministry of Earth Sciences' SAFAR monitoring system. headtopics.com